Surbhirikhari/breast-cancer-detection-model/README.md

-# breast-cancer-detection-model
+# 🎗️ Breast Cancer Prediction Model

-A machine learning model using logistic regression to predict breast cancer.
-Trained on a cleaned dataset with feature scaling and performance evaluation.
+A machine learning project that uses **logistic regression** to predict whether a breast tumor is **malignant or benign** based on medical features.
+Built with `scikit-learn`, this model leverages preprocessing, scaling, and performance evaluation to ensure reliable predictions.

+---

+## 📌 Overview

+This project includes:
+- Cleaned Breast Cancer dataset
+- Feature scaling using StandardScaler
+- Logistic Regression model
+- Evaluation using accuracy, confusion matrix, and classification report